OberstKrueger/www-oberstkrueger-com/report/technology/backups/index.md

 The above cloud services have varying ways to charge you.
 Some charge a flat fee per month, some charge by the amount of storage, and some have additional costs for restoring the data.
 To account for high storage needs, I took the pricing of all of the services and calculated out how much it would cost per month to store 1 terabyte of data.
 All of the costs are in US Dollars.

 - **Amazon Cloud Drive**: $5 for storage, free to restore
-- **AWS Glacier**: $4.09 for storage, $92.07 to restore
+- **AWS Glacier**: $4.10 for storage, $93.88 to restore
-- **AWS S3**: $23.55 for storage, $92.07 to restore
+- **AWS S3**: $23.44 for storage, $102.31 to restore
-- **AWS S3 Infrequent Access**: $12.80 for storage, $92.07 to restore
+- **AWS S3 Infrequent Access**: $12.80 for storage, $102.31 to restore
 - **Dropbox**: $8.25, free to restore
-- **Google Coldline Storage**: $7.17 for storage, $122.88 to restore
+- **Google Coldline Storage**: $7.17 for storage, $174.08 to restore
-- **Google Nearline Storage**: $10.24 for storage, $122.88 to restore
+- **Google Nearline Storage**: $10.24 for storage, $133.12 to restore
-- **Google Drive**: $9.99 for storage, free to restore
+- **Google Drive**: $8.33 for storage, free to restore
-- **Microsoft OneDrive**: $6.99 for storage, free to restore
+- **Microsoft OneDrive**: $5.83 for storage, free to restore

 Monthly storage cost is important, but if restoring the data is prohibitively expensive, then that particular option is out.
 In the case of complete data loss, all of the AWS options and Google Storage options are too expensive.
 It would cost around one hundred dollars per terabyte to restore, which can add up quickly given my backup sizes.

 Dropbox, Google Drive, and Microsoft OneDrive are all priced nicely, but their cost comes in strict tiers.
 For example, Google Drive charges $9.99/month for 1 terabyte, but if you need to store more, you must pay $99.99/month for 10 terabytes.
 There is no middle-ground between 1 terabyte and 10 terabytes.
 Dropbox and OneDrive only offer tiers up to 1 terabyte, and not larger.
 Without more precise tiers, these services are either too expensive or not adaptable enough for my needs.

-This leaves only Amazon Cloud Drive. $5 not only gets you unlimited storage per month, but is also one of the few to not charge anything for restoring the backup.

-Given these conditions, I went with Amazon Cloud Drive for my current backup solution.
+Amazon Cloud Drive charges per terabyte with a max of 30 terabytes total, but allows the most flexibility of those in this category of services.

 ### Current Solution